-related data and verifying fire alerts through the RSPO Hotspot Monitoring Programme.
+We formalised our internal protocol to better prevent, We also work closely with the RSPO in sharing firerelated data and verifying fire alerts through the RSPO Hotspot Monitoring Programme.
 Our response teams are immediately dispatched to extinguish fires once they are confirmed incidences.

-affected by the fire occurrences is about 390.16 hectares.
+a multi-stakeholder initiative to mitigate the risk of fires In 2020, a total of 31 hotspots were detected within through prevention, early detection, quick suppression and our operations in Indonesia, with 27# fires recorded and reporting.
+Since joining the FFA, Wilmar has completed fire affecting an area of about 70.58# hectares.
+Within the 5km risk maps for our concessions to help us plan and monitor area beyond our concessions, 823 hotspots were identified, activities, especially in high-risk areas.
+We also monitor of which 123 were confirmed as actual fires.
+The total area affected by the fire occurrences is about 390.16 hectares.
 It is important to acknowledge the range of external Using satellite imageries, we monitor and identify hotspot factors outside of our control, such as weather conditions, when evaluating the effectiveness of our fire mitigation programmes.
 Hence, we compared our 2020 data with 2017, given the comparable levels of rainfall, averaging at 3,159mm in 2017 and 3,429mm in 2020.
-Under these somewhat similar weather conditions, we detected a slight increase of 17.4% fire occurrences in 2020, but with a 77%

-GIS, Conservation and Management in Wilmar is then improved significantly.
+Under these somewhat similar weather conditions, we detected a slight increase of 17.4% fire occurrences in 2020, but with a 77% relevant on-site team.
+A team comprising members from Our effort to prevent, detect and suppress fires has GIS, Conservation and Management in Wilmar is then improved significantly.
 However, we recognise that there is still more work to be done, especially in reducing fires that occur outside of our concession boundaries.
 Fire occurrences within a 5km radius of Wilmar's concessions increased significantly from 28 in 2017 to 123 in 2020, by 339%.
 The land area affected by fires also increased by 67%.
 Putting this into context: the land area affected by fires is proportionally lower than fire occurrences.
-This demonstrates that once fires are detected, we are able to mobilise our teams to suppress them guickly, before they spread further afield, affecting large areas of land.
+This demonstrates that once fires are detected, we are able to mobilise our teams to suppress them quickly, before they spread further afield, affecting large areas of land.